amosyuen/hubitat/eightsleep/README.md

 * Get and set current level
 * Get and set target level for heating
 * Get and set target level for cooling (if supported by bed)
-* Get whether there is a person in the bed (up to an hour delayed)
+* Get the sleep stage
-* Get whether there is a person is asleep (up to an hour delayed)
 * Get the bed temperature (only when in bed and up to an hour delayed)
 * Get the room temperature (only when in bed and up to an hour delayed)
 * Has the capabilities of a thermostat as this fits the bed model most closely
-* Get push notifications on common events
 * Polls the servers every `pollIntervalSeconds` seconds, where `pollIntervalSeconds` can be  set by the user.
 Defaults to every 5 minutes.

 # Preferences

 * You can create a child dimmer for controlling cooling
 * You can create a child dimmer for controlling heating
-* You can create a child presence for `inBed`
+* You can create a child presence for when sleep state is in bed
-* You can create a child presence for `isAsleep`
+* You can create a child presence for when sleep state is asleep
+* You can create a child temperature sensor for bed temperature
+* You can create a child temperature sensor for room temperature

 # Support